bibhash112/PRT/faq.md

 ### <a id="20"> </a> Version import is taking a lot of  time,  would be started 2 hours back and still in Executing status.

--   Please raise a case in SRM (search with uDeploy)
+-   Please raise a case in [Service Now](https://cisco.service-now.com/) (Service Offering: Release Automation)
 <img src="images/ver_his.png" width="1200px">

 ### <a id="21"> </a> Deletion of a sDaaS stack required due to inappropriate information provided

--   Please go to Estore search with SDaaS and there is delete request for deleting the SDaaS stack
+-   Please go to [Estore](http://estore.cisco.com) search with SDaaS and there is delete request for deleting the SDaaS stack
 <img src="images/sdaas_delete.png" width="1200px">

 ### <a id="22"> </a> Latest snapshot not getting updated quickly in uRelease

--   There is a 15minute cycle for pulling the latest snapshots from uDeploy.
+-   There is a 15 minute cycle for pulling the latest snapshots from uDeploy.
 As there are many snapshots to be pulled it will take some time.

 ### <a id="23"> </a> Deployment is successful in uDeploy but the restart of CCIX application is not happening after deployment to dev/stage/lt/prod